Digital primary sources

 People's Collection Wales.
 Photographs, recordings and documents that hold stories about Wales and its people.

 Coflein.
 Catalogue of archaeology, buildings, industrial and maritime heritage in Wales, maintained by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW).
-The database can be searched by individual site, site type, geographic area or time period, as well as by free-text searches or geographically through a mapping system (a guide is available).
+The database can be searched by individual site, site type, geographic area or time period, as well as by free-text searches or geographically through a mapping system.

 Dictionary of Welsh Biography.
 Over five thousand concise biographies of individuals who have made a significant contribution to national life, whether in Wales or more widely.